jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 foo.baz();
 ```

 **Note:** The `* as ..` clause requires the `*` wildcard.
-That is, you cannot do something like `import { bar, x } as foo from "foo"` to bring in only part of the API but still bind to the `foo` namespace.
+In other words, you cannot do something like `import { bar, x } as foo from "foo"` to bring in only part of the API but still bind to the `foo` namespace.
 I would have liked something like that, but for ES6 it's all or nothing with the namespace import.

 If the module you're importing with `* as ..` has a default export, it is named `default` in the namespace specified.
 You can additionaly name the default import outside of the namespace binding, as a top-level identifier.
 Consider a `"world"` module exported as: